ogata-lab/eipl-docs/en/docs/teach/dataset.md

 The contents of the download file consist of the following files.
 Users can generate training data from rosbag data simply by executing the programs in the order of program number 1.

-- **1_rosbag2npy.py**：Extracts only the specified information (topic data) from rosbag data and converts it to npz format.
+- **1_rosbag2npy.py**: Extracts only the specified information (topic data) from rosbag data and converts it to npz format.
-- **2_make_dataset.py**：This program performs three processes: First, formatting the data length.
+- **2_make_dataset.py**: This program performs three processes: First, formatting the data length.
 Even if the `--duration` argument is set at `rosbag record`, the time-series length of the data differs depending on the timing of program execution, so it is necessary to align the time-series length of all the data.
 The second is to sort and save training and test data based on a specified index.
 The third is to calculate the normalization parameters (upper and lower limits) for the joint angles.
 For details of this process, please click [here](../tips/normalization.md).
-- **3_check_data.py**：A program to visualize the collected data, this program saves the image and joint angles of the robot as gifs.
+- **3_check_data.py**: A program to visualize the collected data, this program saves the image and joint angles of the robot as gifs.
 Before executing the training program, be sure to check the cropping range of the image and the normalized range of the joint angles.
-- **utils.py**：Pre-processing programs (e.g., normalization) required for the data set are stored.
+- **utils.py**: Pre-processing programs (e.g., normalization) required for the data set are stored.
-- **bag**：The collected `rosbag` data are stored.
+- **bag**: The collected `rosbag` data are stored.
-- **data**： After running `2_make_dataset.py`, the training and test data and the normalization parameters for the joint angles are saved.
+- **data**: After running `2_make_dataset.py`, the training and test data and the normalization parameters for the joint angles are saved.
-- **output**：The visualization results are saved.
+- **output**: The visualization results are saved.
 The number at the end of the file name indicates the index of the training data.